agda/agda/doc/user-manual/language/copatterns.lagda.rst

       backward enum-Nat zero = zero
       backward enum-Nat (suc n) = n

-   If the fields of Enumeration are not in scope (in particular, the ``start`` field), then Agda will not be able to figure out what the first copattern means.
+   If the fields of the ``Enumeration`` record are not in scope (in particular, the ``start`` field), then Agda will not be able to figure out what the first copattern means:
-   This will yield the following error message:

    .. code-block:: agda